OTRF/OSSEM/data_dictionaries/windows/powershell/events/event-4103.md

 # Event ID 4103: Module Logging

 ## Description
 Beginning in Windows PowerShell 3.0, you can record execution events for the cmdlets and functions in Windows PowerShell modules.
-This feature can provide detailed logging of all PowerShell command input and output, <a href="https://www.defcon.org/images/defcon-22/dc-22-presentations/Kazanciyan-Hastings/DEFCON-22-Ryan-Kazanciyan-Matt-Hastings-Investigating-Powershell-Attacks.pdf">https://www.defcon.org/images/defcon-22/dc-22-presentations/Kazanciyan-Hastings/DEFCON-22-Ryan-Kazanciyan-Matt-Hastings-Investigating-Powershell-Attacks.pdf</a>
+This feature can provide detailed logging of all PowerShell command input and output.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|